Personal Floatation Devices

 How to Apply for Registration of a Boat

-Owners of new or used boats may get the registration form at any local county tax collector’s office, most places where boats are sold or serviced, MDWFP Regional Offices, or online at www.mdwfp.com.
+Owners of new or used boats have the option to register their boat Online or at the Jackson office.
+Owners may register their boat online at www.mdwfp.com.
+Owners may get the boat registration form at any local county tax collector’s office, most places where boats are sold or serviced, MDWFP Regional Offices, or online at www.mdwfp.com.
 Complete the form, attach any necessary documents, sign and mail to the Jackson Office with the appropriate fee.

 To register a new boat, if purchased from a dealer, the sales invoice showing proof of payment of Mississippi sales tax must be included.
 If the boat was purchased in another state you may pay Mississippi state sales tax at the local county tax collector’s office.
 Include this proof of payment with the registration application.
 If registering or transferring ownership of a used boat you must include a notarized or witnessed bill of sale describing the boat being purchased.
 You must also provide proof of the last registered owner of the used boat.
 If a boat was previously registered and titled in a state that requires mandatory titling you must also include the previous state’s registration and title.